 Internships

-Internships may be paid or unpaid and are designed to provide students with work experience related to their major field of studies.
-Advertise available internships on Mercer’s Center for Career and Professional Development portal, Handshake, by clicking here.
+Internships may be paid or unpaid and are designed to provide students with work experience related to their major field of study.
+Click here to advertise available internships on Mercer’s Center for Career and Professional Development portal, Handshake.